Hindu girl inducted into Sindh Police

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 KARACHI: In a historic first, a Hindu girl was inducted into Sindh Police after passing the provincial competitive examinations.
-Pushpa Kolhi was posted as Assistant Sub Inspector (ASI) in the province, said reports.
+Pushpa Kolhi was posted as Assistant Sub Inspector (ASI) in the province, suggested reports.

+The news was shared by human rights activist Kapil Dev late on Tuesday in a post on social networking platform Twitter.
+Kolhi is the first woman from the Hindu community to join the provincial police force as ASI.

 KARACHI: In a historic first, a Hindu girl was inducted into Sindh Police after passing the provincial competitive examinations.
-Pushpa Kolhi was posted as Assistant Sub Inspector (ASI) in the province, said reports.
+Pushpa Kolhi was posted as Assistant Sub Inspector (ASI) in the province, suggested reports.

+The news was shared by human rights activist Kapil Dev late on Tuesday in a post on social networking platform Twitter.
+Kolhi is the first woman from the Hindu community to join the provincial police force as ASI.